 As part of this, SOBC offers a workshop to help athletes identify and address bullying and harassment.
 We want to make sure everyone feels they have the tools to recognize and help stop incidences of bullying and harassment in sport.
 The training also talks about online activities, hoping to help everyone stay safe in online conversations.
 It aims to help everyone ensure our sport programs stay safe, encouraging, and fun for all.

 In spring 2020, we launched a virtual version of the workshop in order to offer the opportunity more widely.
 In 2021, the workshop became a two-day course, allowing for more in-depth and interactive discussions.

-To register or express your interest in upcoming events, please contact Melainie Hatt, SOBC Community Development Coordinator (Kootenays), by email at firstname.lastname@example.org or by phone at 250-919-0757.
+To express your interest in upcoming events, please contact SOBC Community Development Coordinator Melainie Hatt by email at firstname.lastname@example.org or by phone at 250-919-0757.